cyverse-archive/Donkey/doc/endpoints/donkey-v-metadactyl.md

 The "secured" endpoints in metadactyl behave a little bit differently from the secured endpoints in Donkey.
-Specifically, the secured endpoints in Donkey actuall require user authentication whereas those in metadactyl merely require information about the user making the request.
+Specifically, the secured endpoints in Donkey actually require user authentication whereas those in metadactyl merely require information about the user making the request.

 ## Calling Secured Donkey Endpoints